-There are actually three common types of throttles you will see on modern ebikes, including thumb throttles, full-twist throttles and half-twist throttles.
+There are actually three common types of throttles you will see on ebikes, including thumb throttles, full-twist throttles and half-twist throttles.
 The benefit of throttles is that they allow you to use the motor to propel your ebike with no pedaling required.
 They are common on most ebikes today, and work seamlessly with the pedal assist system and regular gears.

-Twist throttles, which can include the full hand grip or half the grip, are twisted downward to activate the motor, similar to throttles on motorcycles.
+Twist throttles, which can include the full hand grip or half the grip, are twisted downward to activate the motor, similar to throttles you find on scooters and motorcycles.

 Now I'm not going to tell you which one is my favorite until the end of this article, because I want to try and keep my bias out of this as much as I can.
 But you're free to guess which one I like best and I'll let you know at the end.

 Let's start with the thumb throttle, also sometimes referred to as a lever or trigger throttle.
-The thumb throttle has a number of advantages over the full-twist throttle, and a half-twist throttle.
+The thumb throttle has a number of advantages twist throttle.

-First of all, if you have a bike that has twist shifters (to shift the conventional gears on your bike), then you're basically only limited to a thumb throttle.
+First, if you have a bike that has twist shifters (to shift the conventional gears on your bike), then you're basically limited to a thumb throttle.
 You could put a twist throttle on a bike with twist shifters, but it's really going to be annoying if you have to reach over the throttle each time you want to twist.
 It's not a great situation, so if you have twist shifters you're pretty much stuck with a thumb throttle.

 But don’t get me wrong.
 Thumb throttles have a lot of advantages.
 For one, you're not going to get that sore wrist some people complain about with twist throttles.
 When you use a half-twist or a full-twist throttle, after going in a straight line for a while, your wrist is putting pressure on the throttle, and it can get sore holding it steady in that position.